Daniel Fernando: Governor of Bulacan (since 2019)

 Fernando announced that he would run for governor under the National Unity Party, to succeed Wilhelmino Sy-Alvarado, the incumbent governor, who is term-limited and ran as his running mate.
 On May 13, 2019, Fernando was elected governor, defeating Malolos mayor Christian Natividad and former councilor Teddy Natividad.

 Fernando successfully ran for re-election to a second term under the National Unity Party (NUP) in 2022, with provincial board member Alex Castro as his running mate.
-He defeated former ally and vice-governor Wilhelmino Sy-Alvarado in the general election in a landslide.
+They were re-elected in 2025.
+He defeated former ally Wilhelmino Sy-Alvarado in both instances.

-Tenure

-Legal issue
+Controversies

+Flood control

-On May 6, 2024, whistleblower "Francisco Balagtas" filed with the Ombudsman a 3-page complaint dated May 1, 2024, against Daniel Ramires Fernando, Alex Castro, other local officials, including TCSC Corporation's owners-officers Dionisio Toreja, President, Engr.
+On May 6, 2024, whistleblower "Francisco Balagtas" filed with the Ombudsman a 3-page complaint dated May 1, 2024, against Fernando, Alex Castro, other local officials, including TCSC Corporation's owners-officers Dionisio Toreja, President, Engr.
 Bernie Pacheco, Vice President for Mining and others.
-The corruption case stemmed from the alleged anomalous P500 million Bulacan Flood Control and River Restoration Project, including TCSC's Bulacan dredging projects.
+The corruption case stemmed from the alleged anomalous Bulacan Flood Control and River Restoration Project, including TCSC's Bulacan dredging projects.

+NLEX road rage incident

+Fernando drew criticism following a road rage incident on the North Luzon Expressway (NLEX) involving his official convoy on February 21, 2026.
+Reports surfaced that the Fernando's multi-vehicle motorcade occupied four lanes of the expressway, obstructing traffic and allegedly harassing a motorist who attempted to overtake.
+DILG Secretary Jonvic Remulla cautioned Fernando against "acting like a king" on public roads.
+Following a formal investigation by the Land Transportation Office, Fernando denied the allegations of harassment, but surrendered firearms and vehicles involved to the Police Regional Office 3 for inspection.